Wichnesh/ChatWik/README.md

 # ChatWik

-My New Invenstion with the help of all online resourses like youtube,stackoverflow
+My New Project with the help of all online resourses like flutter.dev , stackoverflow

 used languages are as follows

 Dart
 Firebase -- database

-My project comes with Vignesh Licience
+My project comes with Vignesh Licence

 if you use my code please add the following citation details in your project